chromaui/learnstorybook.com/content/visual-testing-handbook/react/en/automate.md

 ![visual testing workflow](/visual-testing-handbook/workflow-uitest.png)

-## You're ready to visual test
+## Your journey begins

 Visual Testing Handbook showcases the how leading frontend teams test UI appearance.
 It's a practical way to verify that UI matches the intended design and remains bug free over time.
-You're now ready to apply what you learned to your own projects.
+You're ready to visual test your own projects.

 The final chapter concludes with the complete sample code and helpful resources.